floatingpixels/supabase-nuxt/README.md

 It provides similar functionality as the `supabaseServerClient` but it provides a client with super admin rights that can bypass your [Row Level Security](https://supabase.com/docs/guides/auth/row-level-security).

-The client is initialized with the `SUPABASE_SERVICE_KEY` you must have in your `.env` file.
+The client is initialized with the `SUPABASE_SERVICE_ROLE_KEY` you must have in your environment.
 Checkout the doc if you want to know more about [Supabase keys](https://supabase.com/docs/learn/auth-deep-dive/auth-deep-dive-jwts#jwts-in-supabase).

 > ⚠️ The service key gives admin access to your database, be careful to not expose it in your client side code or in your git repository.